tapdata/tapdata.github.io/README.md

 #### DBAs / System Engineers

-TapData can be used by DBAs in following use cases:
+Tapdata can be used by DBAs in following use cases:

 - Heterogeneous database replication
 - Real time backup